Fire Safety in Hospitals: Importance, Checklist with Tips

 Proper maintenance ensures everything works during an emergency.

-How to Create an Effective Fire Safety Plan for Hospitals
+Fire Safety Guidelines for Hospitals

 Every hospital must have a clear and actionable fire safety plan, including: